 Medical Devices and Combination Products

-Mayer Brown’s regulatory practitioners counsel and represent clients in a broad range of regulatory matters involving the development and marketing of medical devices, including compliance with the Food, Drug, and Cosmetic Act and related regulations, as well as European Union regulatory approvals and compliance issues.
+Mayer Brown’s regulatory practitioners counsel and represent clients in a broad range of regulatory matters involving the development and marketing of medical devices, including compliance with the Food, Drug, and Cosmetic Act and related regulations.
 Our lawyers have extensive experience with medical devices and combination products, and our team includes medical doctors who have actually used many of these products.
 This broad industry experience allows us to provide our device clients with the insight and understanding that they need, whether they are startup device companies, universities and academic medical centers, or major multinational device makers.

 Our lawyers have worked on matters involving a wide range of medical devices and medical technologies, including:

 - Apps, Digital Health and Telemedicine: clinical decision support software and systems, cybersecurity measures and systems, digital data systems, digital treatment plans, Electronic Medical Records (EMR), Health Information Technology (HIT), interoperable devices and systems, electronically controlled mobility devices, electronic vision assistance devices, Medical Device Data Systems (MDDSs), mobile medical apps, personal carry devices, and personal wearable devices.